 The following chart sets forth information about our Company, the Operating Partnership, and certain related parties upon completion of the Recapitalization and this offering.
-Ownership percentages below assume that the underwriters' option to purchase additional shares of our common stock is not exercised.
+Ownership percentages below assume that the underwriters' option to purchase additional shares of our common stock is not exercised and include the Listing Equity Grants, as defined below.